ndw/saxon-gradle/README.md

 ## A word about this fork

+[Updated by Norm on 25 April 2021]

+Ignore this.
+I was never able to figure out how to get it to publish correctly to Maven Central and @eerohele published a “beta2” of his plugin with my fix.
+Move along, nothing to see here.

 [Added by Norm on 24 April 2021]

 This fork fixes a bug where the plugin is too aggressive about parsing